 Yeah, it's great having all these shiny new characters, but what's really great is to have a blast from the past, and what better way to do that than with a dinosaur?
 Yoshi's back, and appears to be standing completely upright!
 This pits all of the original eight (non-unlockable) characters against each other once again!

 Unlike the previous games, there won't be a mechanic where characters can change forms in the middle of battle like Zelda and Sheik.
 So instead, they are now their own separate character!
 This includes Zero Suit Samus!

 Much like Link being animated in Palutena's reveal trailer, Captain Falcon looks amazing in Fire Emblem Awakening's 3D art style.

 Meta Knight comes back...
 Now with metal gauntlets!
-And one of his most overpowered moves has been nerfed in a significant way, meaning even those who loathe him as a Tier-Induced Scrappy have a reason to be excited.
+He has also been considerably adjusted for Smash 4.
+He's nowhere near as overpowered as he was in Brawl, but he's still a solid character, meaning even those who loathe him as a Tier-Induced Scrappy have a reason to be excited.